 About the polio vaccine

-The polio vaccine is available in an oral and injectable form.
+Polio vaccination in the Philippines include both the oral and injectable forms of the vaccine.
 The oral polio vaccine (OPV) is administered by drops into the mouth.
 OPV is a live vaccine that offers protection against the 3 types of poliovirus.
 In addition, OPV gives more protection against “wild” types of the virus.

 Inactivated polio vaccine (IPV) is the second vaccine.
 Because IPV is inactivated, it is less likely to cause certain side effects or a strong immune response.
 It is an IM injection into a muscle in the thigh or arm.